Springbudder/Cryptosporidium/README.md

 # Cryptosporidium
-My project, a kind of protozoan.
+My project, a kind of protozoan parasites.